adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Even a whale can't afford to do this attack many times, and we quickly recover after each attack with an honest oracle.

-# How does aeternity compare to ...? #
+# How does Æternity compare to ...? #

 Based on replies by agorism1337 at reddit from [here](https://www.reddit.com/r/Aeternity/comments/63tabp/aeternity_vs_qtum_vs_cosmos/) and [here](https://www.reddit.com/r/Aeternity/comments/63mhg7/how_does_aeternity_contrast_with_truebit/).